Flamingos return, get heroic welcome in Abuja – The Sun Nigeria

 From Romanus Ugwu, Abuja

-Bronze-winning Nigerian girls, the Flamingos, on Tuesday, arrived the country from India after finishing third in the just concluded FIFA U-17 Women World Cup.
+Bronze-winning Nigerian girls, the Flamingos, yesterday arrived the country from India after finishing third in the just concluded FIFA U-17 Women World Cup.

 The girls that arrived the Nnamdi Azikiwe International Airport Abuja early afternoon on Tuesday, later got warn handshakes from the Minister of Youth and Sports Development, Sunday Dare, on arrival at the MKO Abiola Stadium where they were formally received by many Nigerian supporters.